-Fortunately, within the context of a fixed investment menu, the distinction between financial guidance and financial advice is small.
+Within an investment menu of modest size (like that available through HIGH), the distinction between financial guidance and financial advice is small.
 ERISA defines financial advice narrowly, as a recommendation that is immediately actionable.
 Under this definition, the recommendation to "invest 100% of your retirement assets in Vanguard's S&P 500 index fund" is financial advice.
 In contrast, the recommendation to "invest 100% of your retirement assets in a low-cost S&P 500 index fund" is financial guidance because the recommendation is personalized but not immediately actionable.
 This remains true even if the investment menu offers a single S&P 500 index fund.
 Therefore, while brokers employed by HIGH are prohibited from offering financial advice, they are allowed to offer financial guidance (and education)-a distinction that is likely lost on those seeking relationships with brokers.

-&lt;sup>25 DOL Advisory Opinion 2001-09A, also known as the The SunAmerica Opinion Letter, permits defined contribution retirement plan providers to offer financial advice only when they outsource asset allocation and investment selection decisions to independent, third party providers.
+&lt;sup>30 DOL Advisory Opinion 2001-09A, also known as the The SunAmerica Opinion Letter, permits defined contribution retirement plan providers to offer financial advice only when they outsource asset allocation and investment selection decisions to independent, third party providers.

-&lt;sup>26 A recommendations that is neither personalized nor actionable, such as "academics recommend investing in lowcost, diversified mutual funds", is classified as financial education.
+&lt;sup>31 A recommendations that is neither personalized nor actionable, such as "academics recommend investing in lowcost, diversified mutual funds", is classified as financial education.